 7) Whom may citizens contact about offenders under community supervision?

-Persons needing information on offenders under Community Supervision may contact the CSO links in the website directory or call the main number at any of the CSCD offices: 903.813.4207.
+Persons needing information on offenders under Community Supervision may call the main number of the CSCD offices: 903.813.4207.

 8) What action should citizens take if they observe offenders committing crimes?